Tatlong Taong Walang Diyos: 1944

 Rosario gives birth to a boy.
 Francis talks to her about Masugi's past, how his parents-- a Filipino mother and a Japanese father-- were killed by Filipinos, and how he has not been the same since.
 Rosario's influence has changed Masugi for the better, Francis tells her.

-Rosario, thinking on Francis words and remember the rape, walks out of the house with the baby.
+Rosario, thinking of Francis's words and remembering the rape, walks out of the house with the baby.
 Masugi and the family realize she's missing and frantically look for her.
 Masugi finds her kneeling at the top of a high bridge; when he approaches, he sees the child is still in her arms.
-Relieved, Masugi lifts his wife and child up to his arms and goes home.
+Relieved, Masugi lifts his wife and child to his arms and goes home.

 Crispin comes to visit; Aling Sion explains what happened to him.
 He asks Rosario if she loves him; Rosario says she doesn't know.
 Crispin pulls off the rosary Rosario gave him and throws it to the ground, leaving.

 Rosario and Masugi are married by Padre Daniel and move to an abandoned house in the town.
 Rosario's family is killed by guerrillas.
 Crispin again visits, but this time Rosario has a gun pointed at him; Crispin denies having anything to do with her family's death.
 Rosario refuses to believe him, but Crispin collapses, wounded.
 Rosario, with Francis' help, cares for Crispin but needs medicines; she asks Masugi, who hesitates, but relents.
 When recovered, Masugi escorts Crispin to the edge of town and lets him go; the two argue and come to blows, but the fight ends in a stalemate.